krxclient/krx-docs/features/goresbot/legit.md

   - **Unfreeze Ticks**: Adjusts the duration for unfreeze checks.

 ## **Configuration**
 - We don't have a recommendation for this bot, you will need to find and tweak the settings yourself.
 This bot is very settings and playstyle dependant.
+Check `#configs-and-replays` on Discord for community examples.